cornell-colab/SGFDH-Day-2-Metadata/README.md

 Here's a list of [links and resources](https://www.zotero.org/groups/2192925/dhmetadata2018/items) (in a Zotero page) that Jenn references.

+You can download her PowerPoint presentation from the Day 2 repository.

 ### Daily Comment

 Please post a reflection on something you learned today or that you would still like to learn.